flatpak/flatpak/README.md

 Here are some notable projects in the Flatpak ecosystem:
 * [Flatseal](https://github.com/tchx84/flatseal): An app for managing permissions of Flatpak apps without using the CLI
 * [Flat-manager](https://github.com/flatpak/flat-manager): A tool for managing Flatpak repositories

+# Host Requirements

+Flatpak aims to run on a wide variety of systems.
+It is therefore conservative with required dependency versions and kernel features.

+Currently, the main branch requires at least kernel version 5.8 (for `statx` `STATX_MNT_ID`).